fermarsan/aixt/README.md

 - The **Aixt to C Transpiler**, which translate the **Aixt** source code to _C_, for the specific _C_ compiler of each microcontroller.
 - The **Aixt API**, which makes the programming easy by standardizing the setup and I/O functions.

+This diagram shows all the blocks that compose Aixt:

 ```mermaid
 stateDiagram-v2